reflex-dev/reflex/docs/es/README.md

     complete = False
 ```

-The state defines all the variables (called vars) in an app that can change and the functions that change them.
+El estado defines all the variables (called vars) in an app that can change and the functions that change them.

 Here the state is comprised of a `prompt` and `image_url`.
 There are also the booleans `processing` and `complete` to indicate when to show the circular progress and image.